Noraize/Cat-Personality-Form/README.md

 ## Summary

-CatPhotoApp is a simple and fun web application designed for cat enthusiasts.
+CatPhotoApp is a simple web form designed for cat enthusiasts.
 It features a collection of cat photos, lists of things that cats love and hate, and a form for users to submit their own cat photo URLs.
 This app aims to provide an enjoyable browsing experience for all cat lovers.

 ## Features